 - Ensure your website is properly secured.

-- Protect cardholder information by encrypting it and NOT storing it after processing.
+- Protect cardholder information by encrypting it and NOT storing it.

-- Do not store the CVV or pin data at any time.
+- Avoid storing CVV or pin data at any time.

-- Have up to date anti-virus on all your computers.
+- Have up-to-date antivirus protection on all your computers.

-- Make sure everyone in your business has their own administrative account to your reservation system.
+- Ensure everyone in your business has their own account for your booking software.